 While we’re down to try anything in the name of beauty, we were slightly hesitant when it came to dermaplaning.
-But when we heard about the benefits of this scary AF skin ritual, we were ready to overcome our fears… Anything to get that glow, huh ladies?
+Then we heard about the benefits of this scary AF skin ritual, and we were ready to overcome our fears… Anything to get that glow, right?
 If this is the first you’ve heard of dermaplaning, it’s a form of exfoliation where an aesthetician uses a scalpel to remove dead skin and peach fuzz.
 The result?
 Brighter, more radiant skin that’ll last A MONTH.
 For the 411, we spoke to Managing Esthetician at the luxury Skin Spa New York, Elena Tsiaklis.
 Here’s everything you need to know about dermaplaning:

 What is dermaplaning?